psredzinski/AutoCompleteTextField/README.md

 // Setting delimiter is optional.
 If setted, it will only look for suggestion if delimiter is found myTextField.setDelimiter("@")

+// 'autoCompleteTextFieldDelegate' acts like the default 'delegate' which 'delegate' is also accessible to the IB. myTextField.autoCompleteTextFieldDelegate = YourDelegate

 // Setting an autocompletion button with text field events myTextField.showAutoCompleteButton(autoCompleteButtonViewMode: .WhileEditing)